 Program prerequisite courses often include basic chemistry, human anatomy, and physiology.

 Students can earn their diploma in about two years depending on the program.
 For instance, some programs offer both part-time and full-time enrollment.
 Admission requirements vary by school.
-Requirements may include a 2.0 GPA at minimum, SAT or ACT scores, and a GED or high school diploma.
+Requirements may include a 2.0 GPA at minimum, SAT or ACT scores, and a GED certificate or high school diploma.
 Courses include foundations of nursing, nursing care of adults, and developmental psychology.

 Community colleges typically offer LPN programs.
 Students should only consider programs accredited by the Accreditation Commission for Education in Nursing or Commission on Collegiate Nursing Education.
 Students can earn their license in about one year with full-time enrollment.
 Programs may offer part-time options, which require a longer time commitment.

 While enrollment requirements vary, students should expect a 2.0 GPA requirement at minimum.
-Other requirements include a GED or high school diploma, official transcripts, and a background check.
+Other requirements include a GED certificate or high school diploma, official transcripts, and a background check.
 Common coursework includes the fundamentals of nursing, mental health nursing, and adult nursing.
 LPN programs also include hands-on practicums.